SabreOSS/yare/README.md

 First step towards evaluation using the rule engine is to define a rule.

-We can do it either using Java DSL:
+We can do it using:
+* Java DSL
 ```java
 Rule rule = RuleDsl.ruleBuilder()
                 .name("Should match flight with first class of service")